stcorp/muninn/docs/datatypes.md

 # Data types

-Each product property can be of one of the following supported types: boolean, integer, long, real, text, timestamp, uuid, geometry and json.
+Each product property can be of one of the following supported types: *boolean, integer, long, real, text, timestamp, uuid, geometry, and json*.
 These types are described in detail below.

-The boolean type represents a truth value and has two possible states: ``true`` and ``false``.
+The *boolean* type represents a truth value and has two possible states: ``true`` and ``false``.

 The valid literal boolean values are: